How to Reduce Period Pain?

-Continue reading for quick home remedies and period pain relief tips along with information on how to potentially reduce period cramps during your next period.
+Some home remedies can serve as pain relievers for mild to temporary cramping.
+Continue reading for quick period pain relief tips and information on how to potentially reduce period cramps during your next period.

 Take a warm bath or use a hot towel if you don't have a hot water bottle or heating pad to relieve pre-period pain or cramps during periods.
 Heat therapy was shown to be as effective as NSAIDS in relieving menstruation pain in a 2018 evaluation of studies.
 It may also result in fewer adverse effects.

-A 20-minute massage therapy can sometimes prove to be one of the most beneficial pain relievers for menstrual cramps.
-Massage treatment for menstruation involves pushing certain spots on your abdomen, side, and back while the therapist’s hands move around them.
+A 20-minute massage therapy can be beneficial.
+Massage treatment for menstruation involves pushing certain spots on your abdomen, side, and back while the therapist's hands move around them.
 Aromatherapy massage with essential oils may have extra advantages as per some studies.

 While no clinical research has been conducted on the direct effect of orgasms on period cramps, science suggests that it may be beneficial.